oip-rnd/2pit.io/README.md

 Introduction
 ------------
 This is the minimal 2pit application.
 It is based on a standard ZF2 installation.
-It is packaged with the core module (\vendor\PpitCore) and the default security manager (\vendor\PpitUser), based on a login with a password input in a form.
+It is packaged with the core module (\vendor\PpitCore) and the default security manager (\vendor\PpitUser), providing a classic authentication mode based on login/password in a form.

 Please note that only the 2pit application is under GPL license.
 Each file under GPL mentions it explicitly.
 The ZF2 application on which is packaged 2pit has it own license which is not affected by 2pit.